John Kirby (attorney)

 John Joseph Kirby Jr. (October 22, 1939 – October 2, 2019) was an American attorney.
-He was most notable for his successful defense for Nintendo against Universal Studios over the copyrightability of the character of Donkey Kong in 1984, from which Nintendo subsequently named the character Kirby to honor him.
+He was most notable for his successful defense for Nintendo against Universal Studios over the copyrightability of the character Donkey Kong in 1984, from which Nintendo subsequently named the character Kirby to honor him.

 Early life and education

-Kirby was born in Falls Church, Virginia, on October 22, 1939, to John Joseph Kirby, a lawyer with the federal government for over 40 years, and Rose L. Mangan Kirby, a homemaker.
+Kirby was born in Falls Church, Virginia on October 22, 1939, to John Joseph Kirby, a lawyer with the federal government for over 40 years, and Rose L. Mangan Kirby, a homemaker.
 He had two brothers, Peter Kirby and Michael Kirby, and two sisters, Lisa Greissing and Cecelia Wrasse.

-Kirby graduated from Fordham University in 1961, where he served as Student Body President and was also a Rhodes scholar, earning both a Bachelor's degree and a Master's degree from Merton College at Oxford University.
+Kirby graduated from Fordham University in 1961, serving as Student Body President and a Rhodes scholar, earning both a bachelors and a masters degree from Merton College at Oxford University.
 He also was a Fordham trustee and a trustee fellow.
 He subsequently earned his Juris Doctor from the University of Virginia School of Law in 1966.